Michael McFadyen's Scuba Diving - Hot Rocks, Sangeang Island, Indonesia

 After 25 minutes here we hear a huge metallic sounding explosion.
 It totally rocks us, my chest feels as if it has been thumped.
 What the hell was that?
 I watch the RIB that is above us and it does not seem to react.
 I therefore make the assumption that whatever it was it was underwater.
 It turns out that it was dynamite fishers.
 I have heard this before in Chuuk Lagoon, but it was nowhere near as loud as this.
 It must have been a huge explosion as the people on the boat report that they saw no-one nearby.
 Later dozens of dead fish drift past the boat.
 Terrible!

 We explore the main part of the reef, getting to about 28 metres.
 We spend most of the dive in the area shallower than 18 metres.
 There is so much to see, we end up doing almost 80 minutes before surfacing.

 While doing our safety stop I follow our guide who has surfaced.
 I stay underwater and pass over the gap between the rocks to the northern side of the dive site and see some of our other divers exploring this section of the reef.
 They report that this section was also very good.

 This was an excellent dive site, marred a little by the explosion and subsequent mass killing of fish.
-The visibility was probably 30 metres and the water temperature was about 27Â°C. Click here to return to see the dive profile from my computer.
+The visibility was probably 30 metres and the water temperature was about 27Â°C.

 Click here to return to the list of sites we did on our MV Mermaid II trip.